Communication, Communication, Communication

 In tandem with US economic momentum reaching its climax, inflationary pressures are also likely to peak.
 Consumer price index (CPI) measures of inflation will be set to slow mechanically over the coming months as the much-discussed base effects go into reverse and supply-chain disruption is resolved.

 A similar dynamic is playing out across the world, albeit at different rates.
-As vaccination programmes continue to advance and restrictions are lifted, economic growth accelerates but the scope for further marginal gains declines.
+As vaccination programs continue to advance and restrictions are lifted, economic growth accelerates but the scope for further marginal gains declines.
 Furthermore, the tailwind from fiscal stimulus is set to fade and become a year-on-year headwind as further fiscal packages are highly unlikely to equal those of 2020.
 China has been in the vanguard, and tighter policy there is already beginning to weigh on assets sensitive to China’s policy cycle.
 The US has been second, while Europe is a distant third, along with a tail of smaller developed and emerging markets.

 In combination, this means that global economic growth is likely to peak in the coming quarters and consumer price inflation will begin to cool.
 We are likely to see the fears of economic overheating that accompanied the bond-market rout of the first quarter replaced by concerns about an economic slowdown, and some will inevitably argue that recession lies just around the corner.